stanlee-fabian/Scripting-CPRG217/Tripwire/README.md

 The script will output lists of missing, added, and modified files.

 ## Functions
-GetFileList(): Lists files in the specified folder.
+GetFileList(): Lists files in the specified folder. <br>
-GetHash(fileName): Calculates the MD5 hash of a file.
+GetHash(fileName): Calculates the MD5 hash of a file. <br>
-WriteRecordFile(): Writes the folder path and file hashes to the record file.
+WriteRecordFile(): Writes the folder path and file hashes to the record file.<br>
-CreateTable(): Reads the record file and organizes data into a table.
+CreateTable(): Reads the record file and organizes data into a table.<br>
-SortBuckets(): Sorts files into missing, added, and possibly modified categories.
+SortBuckets(): Sorts files into missing, added, and possibly modified categories.<br>
-CheckIfModified(): Checks if files have been modified based on their hashes.
+CheckIfModified(): Checks if files have been modified based on their hashes.<br>
-GetFolderPath(): Retrieves the folder path from the record file.
+GetFolderPath(): Retrieves the folder path from the record file.<br>

-Error Handling
+## Error Handling
 The script includes error handling for file reading and writing operations, ensuring robustness and reliability.